isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **Who books my flight to Cape Town?** {.ti-map-alt}

-For students who are awarded a full scholarship, the Imbizo will book and pay for your economy class trip to Cape Town.

-All other students are required to book, manage and pay for their own travel exoenses.
+Flights for students who are awarded a full scholarship will be booked and paid for by the Imbizo.
+All other students are required to book, manage and pay for their own travel expenses.
 For students booking their own travel we suggest booking flights early as availability to Cape Town can be limited.
 Students booking their own travel will be required to send a copy of their e-ticket to the Imbizo Committee no less than 8 weeks prior to arrival in Cape Town

 #### **What about visas?** {.ti-wand}